 To obtain a Bachelor's degree with a major in Psychology, all students must complete the core/general education requirements.
-In addition, before enrolling in the first major course (PS 301 Nonexperimental Research) students who enter sacred Heart in Fall 2007 or later must complete PS 110 and PS 111 and two semesters of college level math, including MA 131 Statistics for Decision Making, with a C+ average in both math courses and neither grade below C. Students who entered before Fall 2007 should follow the requirements from the catalog year when they declared their major or when they entered Sacred Heart.
+In addition, before enrolling in the first major course (PS 201 Research Design and Analysis I) PS 110 and two semesters of college level math, including MA 131 Statistics for Decision Making, with a C+ average in both math courses and neither grade below C must be complete.

 - PS 110 Introduction to Psychology